HighWatersDev/fatawa-api/README.md

 # Fatawa API

-REST API server using Golang, Gin, and MongoDB.
+REST API server implemented using Golang, Gin, and MongoDB.

 This service is a backend implementation for [SalafiFatawa.org](https://salafifatawa.org) website.
 The service is implemented to provide API support to the website.
 The service is work-in-progress and is experimental at